When is Big Basin Redwoods State Park open?

 The 2020 CZU Lighting Complex Fires damaged 175 miles of trails and roads in Big Basin, Butano, Henry Cowell – Fall Creek Unit and Ano Nuevo state parks.
 The fire burned over 97% of Big Basin, destroying bridges, steps, retainer walls, observation platforms, safety railings, plastic culverts and trail signage.
 Along with damaged structures, there’s an immense amount of hazard trees along these recreational routes as well as burned-out rootballs and root systems have undermined trails and roadways.
 Dead standing trees are beginning to fall in the forest creating additional hazards and workload to open these routes.

 State Parks, Conservation Corps and volunteer groups are actively working to clear burned vegetation, mitigate hazard trees and repair structures.
-These labor forces have been focused in and around Big Basin Park headquarters with crews now branching out from the day-use area.
 The intent is to repair segments of trail that create recreational loop opportunities, then branch out further into the backcountry.
 These crews are camping in the park to increase work production and efficiency.
 Thank you for your patience and understanding as we work to open more of the park.

 What else can I do in the park?

-An interim Visitor Center will be open.
+An interim Visitor Center is open.
 Park visitors should check the interim Visitor Center for the availability of guided walks.

 What services are available at Big Basin Redwoods State Park?